cavoirom/nxv/modules/web/src/content/blog/2021/technologies-of-choice/index.md

 * Premium user experience.
 * Good plugins.
 * Good performance despite being built on Java Platform.
 * Why not Visual Studio Code?
-No thanks, the developers behind Visual Studio Code had done a great work, but I don't prefer WebApp when it's an application which I use every day, every millisecond matter.
+No thanks, the developers behind Visual Studio Code had done a great work, but I don't prefer WebApp when it's an application which I use everyday, every millisecond matter.